History of the Center

 Origins of the Center

-The UA Center for Latin American Studies has its origins in the Spanish department, which began offering classes on Latin American literature and history in the early twentieth century.
-The degree program was developed during the beginnings of the Cold War, when the government began encouraging students to focus on international studies.
+The Center for Latin American Studies (CLAS) has its origins in the Spanish department, which began offering classes on Latin American literature and history in the early twentieth century.
+The degree program was developed during the beginning of the Cold War, when the government began encouraging students to focus on international studies.

 Since then, we have continued to grow, earning funding and grants, attracting faculty members who are well-respected in the field, and educating students who have gone on to do great work in the United States and abroad.

 Timeline through the Years